Leveraging VLM-Based Pipelines to Annotate 3D Objects: Material Inference

+Having shown its usefulness on material, we compute our visual sensitivity metric when querying for other object properties (Table \ref{tab:unsupervised_metric}).
+We infer (i) binary properties such as fragility or lift-ability, (ii) open-vocabulary properties such as color and affordance, and (iii) relations between objects such as what a given object might contain.
 We find that the standard deviation of Hellinger distances for any given question is indicative of the size of the output space (e.g., binary-response questions have the lowest spread).
 We also find that the mean of Hellinger distances grows as expected with the difficulty of answering questions in visionless mode (e.g., color benefits the most from VLM mode).
-Lastly, we find that providing more information in the question (both material and type rather than type alone) consistently reduces the gap (i.e., Hellinger mean) between VLM and LLM mode responses.
+Lastly, we find that providing more information in the question (both material and type rather than type alone) consistently reduces the gap (i.e., mean Hellinger distance) between VLM and LLM mode responses.

-Our analysis is useful not only to compare questions in aggregate, but also to highlight individual cases which merit attention (see Figure \ref{fig:containment_qualitative_samples}).
-For that reason, the analysis could be instrumental in scaling VLM annotation to unsupervised cases well beyond the scope of human-powered validation.
+Our analysis is useful not only to compare questions in aggregate, but also to highlight individual cases which merit attention.
+For instance (in Figures \ref{fig:material_qualitative_samples} \& \ref{fig:containment_qualitative_samples}), it flags the atypical material of a wooden sword or unexpected objects contained in a cappuccino (marshmellows), which were evident only from visual context.
+Thus, the analysis could be instrumental in scaling VLM annotation to unsupervised cases beyond the scope of human-powered validation.

-\rk{Show that unsupervised LLM vs VLM mode evaluation is possible using material validation set.
-Then proceed to run the evaluation on fragility, lift-ability, containment, etc. Ideally we need properties which use both type and material as inputs.}